Nodal Hybrid Neural Solvers for Parametric PDE Systems

 \section{Acknowledgments}

 This work is funded by the NSFC grants (12371373).
 Shi Shu is supported by the Science Challenge Project (TZ2024009).
 Yun Liu is supported by the Postgraduate Scientific Research Innovation Project of Xiangtan University (XDCX2025Y193).
-Zhen Wang is supported by the Hunan Provincial Innovation Foundation for Postgraduates (CX20230616).
 Computations were performed at the High Performance Computing Platform of Xiangtan University.